-Source: Evans, Glen and Robert O'Brien (1991) The Encyclopedia of Alcoholism.
+&lt;sup>1Source: Evans, Glen and Robert O'Brien (1991) The Encyclopedia of Alcoholism.

-Effects of blood alcohol content on thinking, feeling and behavior:
+Effects of blood alcohol content on thinking, feeling and behavior

-Now that you know how to calculate BAC, see how alcohol affects your body at different levels.
+See below to learn more about how alcohol affects your body at different levels.

-- 0.02 0.03.....
-Legal definition of intoxication in R.I. for people under 21 years of age.
-Few obvious effects; slight intensification of mood. - 0.05 0.06......
-Feeling of warmth, relaxation, mild sedation; exaggeration of emotion and behavior; slight decrease in reaction time and in fine-muscle coordination; impaired judgment about continued drinking. - 0.07 0.09......
-More noticeable speech impairment and disturbance of balance; impaired motor coordination, hearing and vision; feeling of elation or depression; increased confidence; may not recognize impairment. - 0.08.....
-Legal definition of intoxication in R.I. for people 21 years and older. - 0.11 0.2......
-Coordination and balance becoming difficult; distinct impairment of mental faculties and judgment. - 0.14 0.15......
-Major impairment of mental and physical control; slurred speech, blurred vision and lack of motor skills; needs medical evaluation. - 0.20.....
-Loss of motor control; must have assistance standing or walking; mental confusion; needs medical assistance. - 0.30..... and higher Severe intoxication; potential loss of consciousness; needs hospitalization.
+- 0.02 0.03: Legal definition of intoxication in R.I. for people under 21 years of age.
+Few obvious effects; slight intensification of mood. - 0.05 0.06: Feeling of warmth, relaxation, mild sedation; exaggeration of emotion and behavior; slight decrease in reaction time and in fine-muscle coordination; impaired judgment about continued drinking. - 0.07 0.09: More noticeable speech impairment and disturbance of balance; impaired motor coordination, hearing and vision; feeling of elation or depression; increased confidence; may not recognize impairment. - 0.08: Legal definition of intoxication in R.I. for people 21 years and older. - 0.11 0.2: Coordination and balance becoming difficult; distinct impairment of mental faculties and judgment. - 0.14 0.15: Major impairment of mental and physical control; slurred speech, blurred vision and lack of motor skills; needs medical evaluation. - 0.20: Loss of motor control; must have assistance standing or walking; mental confusion; needs medical assistance. - 0.30 and higher: Severe intoxication; potential loss of consciousness; needs hospitalization.